Valkorz/DatabaseApi/README.md

 ## .NET Core C# API + Database project
 ---

-This project is a C# API, created using .NET Core MVC.
-It also contains a SQLite database created with Entity Framework.
+This project is a task/todo list, using dotnet core MVC and Entity Framework to implement a database of tasks (in SQLite) that can be modified through http protocol commands, featuring GET, POST, PUT and DELETE.

 ---